 Updated January 30, 2021 – Knowing when and if a move to assisted living community (ALF) is needed for your aging loved one is not easy and recognizing the signs can help with the decision.

 Towards the end of my dad’s life, he spent time in the hospital, which left him weak and disoriented.
-I worried about him going back to his independent senior apartment.
-I was concerned that, going forward, he would need more help than he could get at his complex so it was important to begin thinking about assisted living.
+I worried that he now needed more comprehensive long term care than he could get at his senior living community.

-Just in case you aren’t 100% sure what an ALF is, the National Institute on Aging says, “Assisted living is for people who need help with daily care, but not as much help as a nursing home provides.”
+Just in case you aren’t 100% sure what an assisted living facility is, the National Institute on Aging says, “Assisted living is for people who need help with daily care, but not as much help as a nursing home provides.”

 Assisted living residents usually live in their own apartments or rooms and share common areas.
 They have access to many services, including up to three meals a day; assistance with personal care; help with medications, housekeeping, and laundry; 24-hour supervision, security, and on-site staff; and social and recreational activities.
 Exact arrangements vary from state to state. – National Institute on Aging

 Assisted Living vs. Nursing Home – Which One Is Best?